cj-mills/christianjmills/_posts/2020-11-19-Barracuda-PoseNet-Tutorial-8.md

 ## Update `ProcessOutput()` Method

-Next, we need to modify how we calculate the key point locations.
+Finally, we need to modify how we calculate the key point locations.

 ### Update Scaling Calculations